 - Finding the money to get it all done.
 I have a plan and list of what needs to be done, just not the funds to do it all.
 As such, the process is slow and steady.
 It’s also a bit stressful as I have taken on credit card debt to get started.

 - Money.
 Cash flow is the number one issue that we’re facing.
 With a larger number of shops carrying our products, we’ve begun extending Net Terms.

 The financial struggle can be so, so real.
 I’ve felt that crunch and tossed in my bed with worry at various points along my entrepreneurial journey, and these experiences have yielded some wisdom about how you can manage this critical facet of your small business with ease.

 - Avoid taking on personal credit card debt on behalf of the business.
-Personal cards are often the most accessible source of capital for many of us, but buyer beware: interest rates are high, your personal credit score will be impacted, and the business bookkeeping is likely to become much, much muddier.
+In a recent review outlining is Credit Sesame legit – it’s been found that personal cards are often the most accessible source of capital for many of us, but buyer beware: interest rates are high, your personal credit score will be impacted, and the business bookkeeping is likely to become much, much muddier.
 Need more reasons to rethink your personal credit?
 Personal cards usually have lower limits, less tailored rewards programs, and you’ll shoulder 100% of the liability.
 Eek!